This year's Emmy Awards are happening tomorrow night—and last night was little pre-party to celebrate all the nominees.

 Gosh, Lizzy should wear pink lipstick more often—this shade is so pretty on her!
 Love her strong, straight brows also.
 Interesting how she's got a warmer colour around the eyes (plus a thick swipe of black liner), which contrasts with the cool tone of the lips.
 I think this is a much more modern way to wear makeup, versus doing all warm or all cool.

 Ooh, here's another celeb who looks amazing in pink.
 Padma's is a classic hot pink, which is super-gorge with her skin tone—and so interesting with the gold around her eyes.
 See how it's dipping down at the tear ducts?
-That's a runway-inspired trend a few celebs have been experimenting with (like Sophia Bush, and Hailee Steinfeld at the Teen Choice Awards).
+That's a runway-inspired trend a few celebs have been experimenting with (like Sophia Bush and Hailee Steinfeld).
 In gold, it's subtle yet exotic.
 Well played, Padma!

 Cat's hair here!
 It is everything.
-Maybe I take back what I said before about the brassiness.
+I take back what I said about the brassiness.
 Here, it doesn't look that way at all— maybe she got a toner put in?
 Whatever happened, between the colour and the texture it has become the hair of my dreams.
 I still wonder about her skin tone, though.
-Too much bronzer, faux tanning or the real thing?
+Too much spray tan?

 I love Julianna's look, but I think cigarette smoking is taking a bit of toll on her skin (she's 48).
 Otherwise, everything is lovely here: the neon-bright glossy lips, defined lashes, flushed cheeks and centre-parted hair.
 Very striking!

-I raved about Michelle's red lips and shiny hair at the Critics' Choice TV Awards, but alas, the beauty lovefest didn't continue here.
-I think she lightened her hair?
-I feel the darker auburn was much more complimentary with her skin tone—this shade sorta washes her out.
-Same goes for the lighter eyebrows.
-With such natural makeup as well, this look just feels too monotone.
+I raved about Michelle's red lips and shiny hair at the Critics' Choice TV Awards, but I'm not as crazy about this look.
+I think she lightened her hair, but l preferred the darker auburn with her skin tone—this shade sorta washes her out.
+I do like the super-natural makeup.

 Minnie looks like she's having the most fun out of anyone on this red carpet—so she automatically gets beauty points for that.
 Also love the perfectly applied red lipstick on her.
 Her hair looks like it's thirsty for some kind of smoothing cream or oil.